 Translating research based on a life-course approach remains an under-developed field.
 Small intervention programs for addressing disadvantage often underperform when instigated at a larger scale.
-These shortcomings can in part be addressed through a better understanding of social connections and how they serve to actively transmit deep and persistent disadvantage over the life course.
+These shortcomings can, in part, be addressed through a better understanding of social connections and how they serve to actively transmit deep and persistent disadvantage over the life course.

-Projects in this program will:
+Projects in this program:

 - determine the role of communities and social connectedness in building human capability and reducing deep and persistent disadvantage

 - target multiple dimensions of deep and persistent disadvantage through population-level social interventions.